Deploy your Azure API Management instance to a virtual network - external mode

 This article explains how to set up VNet connectivity for your API Management instance in the external mode, where the developer portal, API gateway, and other API Management endpoints are accessible from the public internet, and backend services are located in the network.

-For configurations specific to the internal mode, where the endpoints are accessible only within the VNet, see Connect to an internal virtual network using Azure API Management.
+For configurations specific to the internal mode, where the endpoints are accessible only within the VNet, see Deploy your Azure API Management instance to a virtual network - internal mode.

 We recommend that you use the Azure Az PowerShell module to interact with Azure.
 See Install Azure PowerShell to get started.
 To learn how to migrate to the Az PowerShell module, see Migrate Azure PowerShell from AzureRM to Az.